sourav-kundu/puppeteer-browserstack/README.md

 3. Replace `YOUR_USERNAME` and `YOUR_ACCESS_KEY` in `google_search.js` with your BrowserStack credentials
 3. Run the sample script using `node google_search.js`

+## Test across multiple browser and OS versions in parallel

+1. Clone this repository (if not already done)
+2. Install the dependencies using `npm install` (if not already done)
+3. Replace `YOUR_USERNAME` and `YOUR_ACCESS_KEY` in `parallel_test.js` file, with your BrowserStack credentials
+4. Run across 8 different browser and OS combinations in parallel using `node parallel_test.js`

 ## Run sample test on privately hosted websites

 1. You have to download the BrowserStack Local binary from the links below (depending on your local machine's environment):